-PuroClean restoration professionals are licensed, insured, and certified to provide biohazard and crime scene cleanup safely and in accordance with all applicable laws and standards.
+PuroClean restoration professionals are licensed, insured, and certified to provide crime scene and biohazard cleanup safely and in accordance with all applicable laws and standards.
 We understand that some events may be sensitive and must be handled with compassion and discretion.
 We bring a sense of calm back to those impacted, whether the loss is in a home, commercial property or business office.

 Biohazard cleanup involves cleaning, application of EPA approved hospital grade disinfectants, and deodorizing locations where a traumatic event such as an accident, injury, or death has occurred.
 Thus, working with biohazards often means dealing with blood, human or animal remains, chemical spills, and more.

 Keep in mind that state employees aren’t required to clean crime locations.
 When Police and investigators are finished gathering their evidence, the burden falls to the owner of the property to arrange biohazard cleaning services.
 Only after the authorities have collected all evidence and have released the scene will biohazard cleanup technicians start their work.